divio/divio-cloud-docs/how-to/environment-variables.rst

 Using the Control Panel
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use the *Env Variables* view of a project to view and add custom variables.
+Use the *Env Variables* view of an application to view and add custom variables.
 Variables need to be configured for each environment.

 .. _env-var-port: